 when you spend $50

-How long does COVID live on surfaces?
+How long does COVID last on surfaces?

 A person walks into a store or office building, unknowingly carrying the COVID-19 virus.
 Just before he reaches for the door handle he sneezes into his right hand.
 Without thinking, he grabs the door handle with that COVID-infected hand.
+Now we ask ourselves "how long does covid last on a door knob?"

 According to new research, the COVID germs this person wiped on the door handle could still be there nearly a month later.

-When the virus first arrived in the U.S., there were a number of questions about how it could be transmitted and how long does COVID live on surfaces.
+When the virus first arrived in the U.S., there were a number of questions about how it could be transmitted and how long does COVID last on surfaces.
 Continued research around the globe is starting to answer those questions.

 Earlier this month, Australia’s national science agency, CSIRO, reported the results of research on COVID-19 lifespan on surfaces.